Soyuyu/mfweb/README.markdown

 These scripts are a subset of the scripts I use for building martinfowler.com.
-They are here on github to help with collaborating with colleagues who are writing articles for martinfowler.com.
+They are here on github to help with collaborating with people who are writing articles for martinfowler.com.
 I have made no effort to document them, or package them, for general use.
 You are welcome to give them a spin if you so wish, but they will need considerable hacking on them to make them usable outside the context